-Some 56% of TCS revenue is generated by its technology services segment.
-About 40% is from application development and maintenance and another 16% is from enterprise solutions.
-The company's IT infrastructure service segment accounts for 14% of revenue, followed by the business process services segment, which supplies 12% of revenue.
+Some 57% of TCS revenue is generated by its technology services segment, which breaks down into 40% is from application development and maintenance and another 17% is from enterprise solutions.
+The company's IT infrastructure service segment accounts for 15% of revenue, followed by the business process services segment, which supplies 12% of revenue.

 Sales and Marketing